spatialos/gdk-for-unity/docs/content/mobile/android/local-deploy.md

 ## Prepare your project to connect to a local deployment

-To connect your Android device to a local deployment, follow the steps below to ensure any local deployment you launch via the Unity Editor is set up correctly to connect to your Android device.
+To connect your Android device to a local deployment, you need to prepare; follow the steps below to ensure any local deployment you launch via the Unity Editor is correctly set up.

 1. Open your project in the Unity Editor.
 1. Navigate to **SpatialOS** > **GDK Tools configuration** to open the configuration window.